numpy/numpy/doc/release/time_based_proposal.rst

 The different frozen states are intended to be gradients.
 The exact meaning is decided by the release manager: he has the last word on what's go in, what doesn't.
-The proposed schedule means that there would be at most 4 months between putting code into the source code repository and being released.
+The proposed schedule means that there would be at most 12 weeks between putting code into the source code repository and being released.

 Release team